Simplewealth Review 2024 – Pros & Cons

 Simplewealth

-Simplewealth was born in 2015 from the minds of Jeremy Cohen and Adrien Wegschiede.
+Simplewealth was launched in 2015 by Jeremy Cohen and Adrien Wegschiede.
 They then obtained authorization to manage client funds in 2017 under Swiss regulations.

 In 2020, the company was bought by private investors and taken private.
 These investors significantly boosted the service with new algorithms, new features, and better fees.